 I was hired as the Operations Manager but due to 2 people quitting, I was filling in for our events manager.
 I wasn't trained properly nor given any help for that position.
-I had only been there for 3 months and was asked to do a lot of things that I didn't know the rules or procedures for.
-I had...
+I had only been there for 3 months and was asked to do a lot of things that I didn't know the rules or procedures...
 Read more »

 Sorry to hear about your situation.
 Keep in mind Illinois is an "at will" employment jurisdiction, meaning your employer can fire you for any reason or no reason at all.
-Thus even if you received an excellent performance review, your employer could decide a week later for any reason (so long as it...Read more »
+Thus even if you received an excellent performance review, your employer could decide a week later for any reason (so...Read more »